d2ro/xmrhealthd/README.md

 # xmrhealthd

+_Update: From version 1.2.1.0, BTCPay Server serves the XMR sync status over its own API, making this tool obsolete._

 xmrhealthd queries the [get_info](https://www.getmonero.org/resources/developer-guides/daemon-rpc.html#get_info) API endpoint of a Monero node every ten seconds.
 It serves the `synchronized` value through an own HTTP endpoint on port 64325:

 ```